ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

     ```
     kubectl apply -f jivaPVC.yaml
     ```
-  - The next step is to deploy a DBMS application using this PVC.
-However we will do that in [Configure DBMS](#configure-dbms).
-For now we will just check the PVC we just created:
+  - The next step is to deploy a DBMS application using this PVC; however we will do that in [Configure DBMS](#configure-dbms).
+For now check the PVC we just created:

     ![](img/dss2.png)